sinajokarr/storedjango/README.md

 * [ ] Complete checkout flow (addresses, orders, order history)
 * [ ] Discount codes / promotions
 * [ ] Wishlist & “save for later”
-* [ ] Public REST API using Django REST Framework
+* [ ] Public REST API using **Django REST Framework**
 * [ ] Basic analytics (top products, most viewed, simple funnels)

 ---

-## 💬 Feedback & Collaboration
+## 🤝 Feedback & Collaboration

 This project is a **Django store starter** and a **portfolio piece** for e-commerce backends and frontends.
-Suggestions, issues and ideas are welcome—feel free to open an issue or fork the repo and experiment.
+Suggestions, issues and ideas are very welcome — feel free to open an issue or a pull request.

 ```
 ```